FerRacimo/3P-CLR/README.md

 3) The drift time leading from the common ancestor of A, B & C to node C, plus the drift time leading from the common ancestor of A, B & C to the common ancestor of A & B (Drift C)

-These drift times can be accurately calculated by applying programs like MixMapper (Lipson et al. 2013) to genome-wide data, assuming selection is not prevalent enough in the genome to affect these estimates.
-Alternatively, we provide an R script that uses dadi (Gutenkunst et al. 2009) and a likelihood optimization algorithm (L-BFGS-B) to obtain approximations to these drift times.
-The program is located in the folder CalcDrifts3P.
+We provide two R scripts that can calculate these drift times, using either F3 statistcs (Felsenstein 1981, Patterson et al. 2012) or dadi (Gutenkunst et al. 2009).
+The scripts are located in the folders CalcDriftsF3 and CalcDriftsDadi3P.

 # Output columns